-Outside this grid was farm and grazing land.
+The new government regulated everything from transatlantic commerce to the makeup of individual settlements.
+The Law of the Indies from 1573 decreed that all Spanish settlements be modeled on the plan of a Spanish village.
 Some land was available for common use, but officers and the nobility were given private land outside the city.
 Access to water for irrigation was strictly regulated.
-Amerindians also used irrigation to grow their crop and the Spanish incorporated this knowledge into their practice.
+Amerindians also used irrigation to grow their crops and the Spanish incorporated this knowledge.

 British North America

 Source: Comparing Settlement Patterns: New Spain, New France, and British North America